 Response: to ensure that it always exists.
 Taken into context from 2011.
 Advise to strike this.
-Rely on the ability to review the process by the ccnso council.
+Rely on the ability to review the process by the conso council.

 Comment: no need to have this permanent.
 Sees a need for an implementation WG that includes original people that created the policy, and that could help with the interpretation.

 Response: This suggestion is captured under F and will be under auspices of the ccNSO Council, that will consult with the community.
 All decisions subject to membership approval.
-Captured under F. Question: is there something similar?
+Captured under F.

+Question: is there something similar?
 Response: no such thing for ccTLDs.

 Members attending 14 September meeting agreed with proposed text (1st reading).
+Members attending the 28 Septemebr meeting supported striking this recommendations.